 The goal of both of these organizations is to help military members feel seen and heard.
 The National Military Family Association supports military families by bringing pressing issues that service members and dependents face to the attention of Congress and other decision-making officials when it matters most.
 Voices for America’s Troops advocates for career incentives in order to make a life serving in the military a sustainable option for soldiers and their families.

-Other than their high rates, it’s also nice to see that there are no membership or maintenance fees and there are countless discounts through partner organizations, such as TurboTax and Sprint, that PenFed members can take advantage of.
+Other than their high rates, it’s also nice to see that there are no membership or maintenance fees.
+There are also perks like discounted offers through partner organizations such as TurboTax and Sprint, that PenFed members can take advantage of.

 PenFed is one of the most inclusive credit unions in the country opening their doors to nearly any US citizen or resident.